Levels of development rules

 Development rules have a hierarchy, starting with legislation and then stepping down to various types of plans, codes, policies and guidelines.

-Acts and regulations, State and regional rules (SEPPs, REPs etc) and Local Environmental Plans (LEPs) are legally binding on those who live, work in, or visit Woollahra, and on the Council.
+Acts and regulations, State rules (SEPPs) and Local Environmental Plans (LEPs) are legally binding on those who live, work in, or visit Woollahra, and on the Council.

 Numerous acts and regulations are used in the planning and development process, some relevant to Woollahra include: